haroldtreen/haroldtreen.github.io/_posts/2016-10-08-recurse-center-week-2.md

 In turn I also got a chance to learn about things others have been working on.
 Virtual Doms, Chess AIs, Tree Spliting Algorithms, HTTP libraries and Compilers - Oh my!

 The more progress people make on their projects, the more there is to see!
 I might be getting too sucked in and have to isolate myself soon.

+### Physical 💪

+#### I'm cooking!

+I started reading [The Food Lab](https://en.wikipedia.org/wiki/The_Food_Lab) and it's been really interesting.
+The grocery store is a bit of a commute from my apartment, so fully stocking the fridge has been a slow process.
+But getting there!

+#### Need to look at a gym...

+Supposedly there's a gym 15 minutes away from my house.
+I've heard it's a bit rough though...will need to go and investigate...

 ### The </End>